 Configuring the Coverage Agent

 The coverage agent that is attached to the Application Under Test (AUT) must be configured to enable collecting multi-user coverage.
-See the "Configuring the Coverage Agent" chapter of the Jtest DTP Engine documentation.
+See the "Configuring the Coverage Agent" chapter of the Jtest or dotTEST documentation.

 Configuring the coverage agent to collect multi-user coverage requires providing a User ID in the HTTP request header of your browser, as well as in CAM.